Data Lake 2.0: Building a Lightweight Data Lake in the Cloud

 - Combining data from multiple sources

 ELT is a variation of extract, transform, load (ETL), used to ingest, process, and transfer data to data warehouses.
 Since data lakes are capable of storing multiple types of data, ELT is preferred.
 It enables the loading of data more quickly and eliminates having to transform data multiple times, which can lead to corruption.
+Read the detailed comparison of ELT and ETL in our dedicated post.

 Data Lake Architecture